rowTJ/rowtj.github.io/content/offseason.md

 Head of the Charles Regatta 2021 because they did not have sculling experience.

 ## [Summer Sculling With Athletes Without Limits](https://www.wakefieldrowing.org/summer-rowing)

+### For Those Who Cannot Commit to a Summer Racing Team, but Still Want to Row

 Dates: